 Some designers come right out of college, buy a WYSIWYG web design program like Dreamweaver, check to see what other designers are charging and set up shop claiming to be an expert in SEO with no SEO experience at all.

-And there are others (like LWD) who went to college, took adequate internet classes, worked in computer labs, earned a degree in other areas, started out in web design as a volunteer and learned from the ground up with years of experience with a keen interest in SEO, kept their rates low and raised their rates as their skills increased.
+And there are others (like LWD) who went to college, took adequate internet classes, worked in computer labs for 4 years, earned a degree in other areas, started out in web design as a volunteer and learned from the ground up with years of experience with a keen interest in SEO, kept their rates low and raised their rates as their skills increased.

 So price should be your last consideration.
 Choose the web designer with the best skills and knowledge.

-Lori's Web Design is a professional web designer exhibiting all the skills above.
-See my web design rates page for prices and the experience page for web design skils and testimonies.
+Lori is a professional web designer exhibiting all the skills above.
+See my about page for more information, the web design rates page for prices and the experience page for web design skils and also testimonies.